 Targets keep people motivated and help salespeople manage time and priorities to turn a profit for their company.
 With careful strategizing, sales targets can be highly motivating and a positive tool to achieve success.

 However, when salespeople fall behind and don’t meet sales targets, these objectives can have the opposite effect.
 They can be discouraging, demoralizing, and lead to feelings of failure and inadequacy.
 But a missed sales target doesn’t have to be detrimental.
 In fact, it can be a great opportunity to assess the goal setting process and find ways to improve sales techniques.

 Salespeople who fall short of their goals shouldn’t feel defeated.
 With a positive approach and some extra support, sales teams can conquer their shortcomings and achieve great success for themselves, their team, and their organization.

-Whatever the reason, it’s important to get to the root of the problem to understand how it can be resolved.
+- Identify the Why – It’s important to get to the root of the problem to understand how it can be resolved.

-A salesperson should be able to seek support as soon as they realize they won’t meet their deadline.
+- Establish an Environment of Teamwork – A salesperson should be able to seek support as soon as they realize they won’t meet their deadline.
 This allows another team member to lend a hand and keep the company from losing money.
-This kind of teamwork only occurs in an environment where everyone is encouraged to work together toward a common goal of benefiting the company.